Tharros: Later history

 Excavations showed that from the 8th century BC until its abandonment in the 10th century Tharros was inhabited, first by Phoenicians, then by Punics and then by Romans.
 The town was the capital of the medieval Giudicato of Arborea, a Roman/Byzantine relict state from the 9th century until 1070 when Orzocorre I of Arborea relocated to Oristano under pressure of Saracen raiders.
 The town was effectively abandoned at this time or shortly thereafter.
 The site was then used for centuries as a quarry.
 An inscription records the repair of the road from Tharras to Cornus as late as the reign of Roman emperor Philip.
 The Antonine Itinerary correctly places it 18 miles from Cornus and 12 from Othoca (modern Santa Giusta near Oristano).
 However, its history during most of the period of Roman domination or early Christianity is unknown.

 Diocese

-Residential (arch)diocese
+Residential diocese

 The Diocese of Tharros was established around the year 400, its only presumably historically recorded bishop being Johannes circa 500.

 It was renamed as the Diocese of Sinis-Tharros in 700.

 In 800 it gained territory from the suppressed Diocese of Cornus.

 From 1000 it was promoted the Metropolitan Archdiocese of Sinis-Tharros, apparently to match the prestige of the Giudice (feudal temporal governor) of Arborea, which had taken residence there, with two suffragan sees: Diocese of Santa Giusta and Diocese of Terralba and Uselli.
 In 1070 it lost territory to establish the Diocese of Bosa.

 It was formally suppressed in 1093, its territory being reassigned to establish of the Metropolitan Archdiocese of Oristano, where its seat had been established in 1070 following the depopulation of the city thereto.